Mile 1708.2 to mile 1718.9 (10.7 miles, 17.2km)

 There was no hurry today.
 With only around 10 miles to walk for the day I slept in… slightly.

 This decision was also due to lack of sleep last night.
-Just after the sun had set and I’m about to pass out in bed a group of four foreign hikers rolled into the shelter.
-Rolling in late wasn’t an issue, that happens, but the fact that they then all had to cook dinner and sit around for a few hours talking really loudly in their foreign tongue really bugged me.
+Just after the sun had set and I’m about to pass out in bed a group of four Israeli hikers rolled into the shelter.
+Coming in late wasn’t an issue, that happens, it was the fact that they then all had to cook dinner and sat around for several hours talking really loudly – that really bugged me.
 Maybe I was just hangry and irritable.
 One of them was also a freight train snorer.
 Arrhhh.
 Not sure how his mates put up with that every night.

 So a leisurely start to the day it was.

 The trail junction at this end was clearly marked as closed.

 The walk towards Ashland was flattish and straight forward.
 If this is what Oregon is going to be like, I like what I see.

 Just before teaching the highway was a railway line that had to be crossed.
 An abandoned building sitting close to the tracks decorated by bright graffiti, door hanging by one hinge and piles of junk and sleepers made for the perfect movie set.